Pineapple Express: Causes and effects

 NASA Geostationary Operational Environmental Satellite called GOES-11, image of the "Pineapple Express" captured at 1800 UTC (1 p.m.
 EST) on 19 December 2010.
+Subtropical Storm Omeka can be seen on the left side of the image.

 A Pineapple Express is driven by a strong, southern branch of the polar jet stream and is marked by the presence of a surface frontal boundary which is typically either slow or stationary, with waves of low pressure traveling along its length.
 Each of these low-pressure systems brings enhanced rainfall.

 The conditions are often created by the Madden–Julian oscillation, an equatorial rainfall pattern which feeds its moisture into this pattern.
 They are also present during an El Niño episode.

 The combination of moisture-laden air, atmospheric dynamics, and orographic enhancement resulting from the passage of this air over the mountain ranges of the western coast of North America causes some of the most torrential rains to occur in the region.
 Pineapple Express systems typically generate heavy snowfall in the mountains and Interior Plateau, which often melts rapidly because of the warming effect of the system.
 After being drained of their moisture, the tropical air masses reach the inland prairies as a Chinook wind or simply "a Chinook", a term which is also synonymous in the Pacific Northwest with the Pineapple Express.